dylandong4u/Baruch_MTH3300/README.md

 # Code Backup for MTH3300

-Don't copy and paste my code to your homework without apprehending it first.
+Don't copy and paste my code to your homework.

 Only for the purpose of backup and sharing.

-If you find any problem, please create an issue.